Renatatims/README_generator/tests/READMEWeatherDashboard.md

   Tools: Open Weather One Call API 1.0

   ## Usage
-  Please type in the city you desire, once you click the search button, current weather information and 5-day forecast will apear on the right side.
+  Please type in the city you desire, once you click the search button, current weather information and 5-day forecast will appear on the right side.

   ## Features
   1. Search weather by city